 How Do We Improve The Capacity Of The Tissue Capacity?

-First and foremost, practice good form while progressively increasing your strength and tolerance during functional lifting activities!
+First and foremost, practice good form and safe lifting techniques while progressively increasing your strength and tolerance during functional lifting activities!

 What Is The Best Way To Lift?